JuliaTrustworthyAI/CounterfactualExplanations.jl/README.md

 ## Installation

-The package is in early development and not yet registered.
+The package is in its early stages of development and not yet registered.
 In the meantime it can be installed as follows:

 ```julia
 using Pkg; Pkg.clone("https://github.com/pat-alt/AlgorithmicRecourse.jl.git")